{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 .hero-subtitle{ width: 80%; } .hero-energy-lines { } @media (max-width: 575.98px) { .hero-energy-lines { background-size: 300% auto; } }

-Cryptocurrencies – in particular, Bitcoin – continues to capture the attention of investors.
-Strong performance in late 2020 and 2021 fueled the frenzy; 2022 so far has been a different story, as Bitcoin along with other major cryptocurrencies are down over 50% year-to-date.
+Cryptocurrencies – in particular, Bitcoin – continue to capture the attention of investors.
+At the beginning of 2023 Bitcoin was at multi-year lows, but it has started to rally – even reaching new all-time highs in 2024.
 Yet, many struggle to understand the complexity and nuance of the space.
 To add some clarity, we explore several key questions:

 • What is cryptocurrency/Bitcoin?